-If you are going to be absent for a week or more during school term, or plan to take extended leave, your parents must request approval from the principal and DE International prior to taking leave or booking flights.
+If you are going to be absent for a week or more during school term, or plan to take extended leave, your parents must complete a leave request form to seek approval from the principal and DE International prior to taking leave or booking flights.
 Approval is only granted on compassionate or compelling grounds (refer to guidelines below).

-19. Deferment of Course Commencement Date
+20. Deferment of Course Commencement Date